-Using iPOM population estimates for the statewide number of wolves and documented breeding pairs from field based monitoring during 2011 to 2017 generates 29.15-20 wolves/breeding pair.
-For comparison, the newer numbers (2018-20222023) provide an estimate of 20.3619.69 wolves/breeding pair.
-The long-term 10-year average (2012-20222023) gives an estimate of 24.6523.28 wolves/breeding pair.
-These estimates suggest a range of 305295-437.438 wolves would be needed to support 15 breeding pairs, with a 10-year average of about 370-349 wolves.
-This range is higher than the number of individuals predicted to equate to 15 breeding pairs in Montana from 1995-2015 based on a linear regression (Figure 76; Mills and Thompson 2023U.S.
-Fish & Wildlife Service 2016).
+Using iPOM population estimates for the statewide number of wolves and documented breeding pairs from 2011 to 2017 generates 29.15 wolves/breeding pair.
+For comparison, the newer numbers (2018-2022) provide an estimate of 20.36 wolves/breeding pair.
+The long-term 10-year average (2012-2022) gives an estimate of 24.65 wolves/breeding pair.
+These estimates suggest a range of 305-437 wolves would be needed to support 15 breeding pairs, with a 10-year average of about 370 wolves.
+This range is higher than the number of individuals predicted to equate to 15 breeding pairs based on a linear regression (Figure 7; Mills and Thompson 2023).

-Figure 76.
-Linear regression relationship between number of wolves and respective number of breeding pairs present in Montana at the end of each calendar year, 1995-2015 (Mills and Thompson 2023 U.S. Fish & Wildlife Service 2016).
+Figure 7.
+Linear regression relationship between number of wolves and respective number of breeding pairs present in Montana at the end of each calendar year, 1995-2015 (Mills and Thompson 2023).

-To be cautious in maintaining delisted status and state management of wolves, FWP will use 450 wolves as determined estimated by iPOM or other contemporary methods, as the benchmark to ensure the population maintains at least 15 breeding pairs, which also surpasses the minimum requirement of 150 wolves.
-This is not FWP's declared population target.
-That The 450 minimum benchmarknumber may change if the monitoring methods change in the future, based on similar analyses.
-While minimum counts and documented of breeding pairs provided valuable information on wolf population trends in the early days after recovery, accurate counts of breeding pairs became those metrics became increasingly difficult to document at a meaningful scale and less representative of the overall population with the rapidly growingas the wolf population grew over time.
-To address this concern, Montana progressed to population estimation via iPOM to balance resources (staff time and funding) with population monitoring needs.
+To be cautious in maintaining delisted status and state management of wolves, FWP will use 450 wolves as determined by iPOM, as the benchmark to ensure the population maintains at least 15 breeding pairs, which also surpasses the minimum requirement of 150 wolves.
+That number may change if the monitoring methods change in the future.
+While minimum counts and documented breeding pairs provided valuable information on wolf population trends in the early days after recovery, those metrics became increasingly difficult to document at a meaningful scale and less representative of the overall population with the rapidly growing wolf population.
+To address this concern, Montana progressed to population estimation via iPOM to balance resources with population monitoring needs.
 Because this update also led to changes in field monitoring methods, recent efforts to document breeding pairs may not be consistent with earlier years.
-Ultimately, the shift from reporting the minimum number of breeding pairs Providing the minimum estimated to the number of wolves equivalent necessary to conservatively ensure that at least 15 the number of breeding pairs exist across the Montana landscape will improve consistency with updated population monitoring methods and outputs from iPOM (total estimated number of wolves) that would ensure the metric used for a minimum threshold is current relative to monitoring methods.
+Ultimately, the shift from reporting the minimum number of breeding pairs to the number of wolves equivalent to the number of breeding pairs will improve consistency with updated population monitoring methods and outputs from iPOM (total estimated number of wolves) that would ensure the metric used for a minimum threshold is current relative to monitoring methods.

 While a minimum baseline will be used to ensure Montana maintains management authority for wolves, FWP does not administratively declare an upper limit of wolves in the state in the sense of a "cap."

-Section 87-1-901, MCA, passed as Senate Bill 314 by the 2021 Montana Legislature, states that, ""the commission shall establish by rule hunting and trapping seasons for wolves with the intent to reduce the wolf population in this state to a sustainable level, but not less than the number of wolves necessary to support at least 15 breeding pairs."
+Section 87-1-901, MCA, passed as Senate Bill 314 by the 2021 Montana Legislature, states that, "the commission shall establish by rule hunting and trapping seasons for wolves with the intent to reduce the wolf population in this state to a sustainable level, but not less than the number of wolves necessary to support at least 15 breeding pairs."
 The population at the end of 2020, prior to passage of Senate Bill 314 was 1,177 (1,069-1,290) wolves.
-To clarify, FWP will manage according to legislative and commission direction to reduce the population from the estimated population size that immediately preceded the 67th Montana Legislative Session.
+To clarify, FWP will manage according to legislative and commission direction to reduce the population.
 Should the wolf population decline to the point it approaches 450 wolves (the minimum number of wolves needed to ensure 15 breeding pairs) FWP would shift management strategies.
-While FWP does not have a specific population objective, the wolf population may fluctuate anywhere within the estimated population size identified during the 2021 Legislative Session (§ 87-1-901, MCA, "with the intent to reduce the wolf population in this state to a sustainable level") to no less than a population estimate of 450 individuals depending on what is considered biologically and socio-politically sustainable.